 - The container must guarantee that when any valid injected reference to a bean of normal scope is invoked, the invocation is always processed by the current instance of the injected bean.
 In certain scenarios, for example if a request scoped bean is injected into a session scoped bean, or into a servlet, this rule requires an indirect reference.
-(Note that the @Dependent pseudo-scope is not a normal scope.) - The container may use a client proxy when creating beans with circular dependencies.
-This is only necessary when the circular dependencies are initialized via a managed bean constructor or producer method parameter.
-(Beans with scope @Dependent never have circular dependencies.) - Finally, client proxies are may be passivated, even when the bean itself may not be.
+(Note that the @Dependent pseudo-scope is not a normal scope.) - Finally, client proxies are may be passivated, even when the bean itself may not be.
 Therefore the container must use a client proxy whenever a bean with normal scope is injected into a bean with a passivating scope, as defined in Section 6.6, "Passivation and passivating scopes".
 (On the other hand, beans with scope @Dependent must be serialized along with their client.)